qutip/qutip-tutorials/tutorials-v5/time-evolution/023_dysolve_propagator.md

 omega = 10.0
 ```

 Some options can be defined. `max_order` will be the order of approximation used when calculating a propagator.
 The higher this integer is, the more precise the results will be (at a cost of taking more time to calculate). `a_tol` is simply the absolute tolerance used in the calculations.
 Finally, a time propagator can be computed using subpropagators of time increment `max_dt`.
-Let's say `max_dt` is set to 0.25, then the propagator $U(1, 0)$ will come from the multiplication of supropagators $U(0.25, 0)$, $U(0.5, 0.25)$, $U(0.75, 0.5)$ and $U(1, 0.75)$.
+Let's say `max_dt` is set to 0.25, then the propagator $U(1, 0)$ will come from the multiplication of the supropagators $U(0.25, 0)$, $U(0.5, 0.25)$, $U(0.75, 0.5)$ and $U(1, 0.75)$.
 This allows for more precise results when the evolution is over a long period of time.
 In our case, let's keep `a_tol` and `max_dt` to their default value, but let's change `max_order`.

 ```python
 options = {'max_order': 5}